robmanganelly/setup-manager/README.md

 ## What is it?

-Basically is a _bash script_, so its ideally intended for MacOS and Linux users, but there might be a few workarounds for making it work.
+Basically is a _bash script_, so it's ideally intended for MacOS and Linux users, but there might be a few workarounds for making it work.
 I append [here](#can-i-run-it-on-windows) the answer gotten from Chat GPT after asking if I could execute a bash script on Windows, just check the end of this file.
 Feel free to collaborate and PR a Windows version of this script.

 ### Running the Script